neuefische/web-exercises/sessions/react-with-local-storage/dice/README.md

 #### Change the `App` component

-The `App` component should now hold the state, define the `handleRoll` function and derive the `currentRollvalue` from the `rolls` state.
+The `App` component should now hold the state, define the `handleRoll` function and derive the `currentRollValue` from the `rolls` state.

 - `handleRoll` should be passed to `onRoll` of the `<D6Button />`
 - `currentRollValue` should be passed to `value` of the `<D6Button />`